AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-500-error-when-making-changes.md

 ---
-title: "Workfront: 500 error when making changes to a Workfront object"
+title: 'Workfront: 500 error when making changes to a Workfront object'
-description: "When a user attempts to make changes to a Workfront object, the changes do not save, and the user sees an error"
+description: When a user attempts to make changes to a Workfront object, the changes do not save, and the user sees an error
 hidefromtoc: yes
+exl-id: 67c686a8-3c4f-48c2-a120-eca27816a367
 ---
 # [!DNL Workfront]: 500 error when making changes to a [!DNL Workfront] object

 >[!NOTE]